dtzxporter/DTZxPorterLanding/_tools/diver.md

 - 1.12 - Support for more animation types.
 Add support for loading an asset name database `assets.pndb` if one exists next to the application.
 - 1.13 - Support for exporting sounds (as wem) and sound banks (as bnk).
 - 1.14 - Support for more animations. ~99% are exportable.
+- 1.15 - Added all in-use file type names and verified them.